Abilene Christian University: History

-From the time of its founding to the present, the university has been governed by a board of trustees made up of members of the Churches of Christ.

 Abilene Christian College first received school accreditation in 1951, when it became an accredited member of the Commission on Colleges of the Southern Association of Colleges and Schools.

 Amberton University, previously Amber University, was created as an extension campus of Abilene Christian University.
 It was launched in Mesquite, Texas, in 1971, moving to Garland, Texas, in 1974.
 It became a separate institution as Amber University in 1982, and was rechristened Amberton University in 2001.
 Like Abilene Christian University, Amberton remains affiliated with the Churches of Christ.

 On February 22, 1976, the name of Abilene Christian College was changed to Abilene Christian University.
 The university celebrated its centennial in the 2005–06 school year.
 In July 2015, the university signed a lease for an expansion campus located in Addison, Texas.
 Called ACU Dallas, the new campus began offering several new graduate programs, including an MBA and Ed.D. in organizational leadership.

-The school established an NPR station, KACU, in 1986.
-Initially, the community was concerned that the school might use the station for proselytizing, and for the station's first ten years, an advisory board composed of community members served to monitor the station against this possibility.
-The JMC Network, a converged student media operation, was created in 2008 to produce all student-led news media.
-On October 18, 2008, the school hosted a live broadcast of Minnesota Public Radio's long-running A Prairie Home Companion radio show from the campus' Moody Coliseum.